tekknolagi/ddcg/post.md

 // code size: 58 bytes
 ```

-This code is also not great.
+Ah, this code is not great.
 In fact, it's positively enormous!
 Not only do we
 push and pop our inputs to the stack, but we also materialize the result of the
 comparison (`subq`) and then test *that* (`testq`) for the `IfStmt`.
 There is
 no need to do this: we should instead be able to use the flags already set by